 The plan included building connected brick bow-front (bay window) townhouses, with iron railings and tiny gardens surrounded by iron fences, and scattering small green parks, often with a fountain in the middle, throughout the area.
 The South End is built mostly of mid-nineteenth century bowfronts—aesthetically uniform rows of five-story, predominantly red-brick structures, of mixed residential and commercial uses.
 The most common styles are Renaissance Revival, Italianate and French Second Empire, though there are Greek Revival, Egyptian Revival, Gothic Revival, and Queen Anne style houses, among several other styles.
 Row houses built in the last quarter of the nineteenth century, especially along the present Southwest Corridor Park show the influence of Charles Eastlake in the incised decoration on stone trim.
 Despite the style, a common palette of red brick, slate, limestone or granite trim, and cast iron railings provide great visual unity.

-Artist housing.
-The South End has a significant amount of artist-focused live/work spaces for rent and purchase through its ArtistSpace program (criteria ).
+).
 According to the Boston Planning department, these are often in buildings between industrial and residential neighborhoods, or in locations that do not lend themselves to traditional housing.

 The South End is divided into several smaller sections, used to determine city planning:

 (roughly between I-93, Harrison, East Brookline, and East Berkeley streets) is primarily a light industrial and artist-focused area.
 There is concern among local businesses that the area could be rezoned for additional residential buildings, forcing out the industrial tenants.

 (roughly between the highway, Massachusetts Avenue, Franklin Park, and East Brookline St.)